 After setting up the scope I minimize what light pollution that I can by turning off the yard lights.
 This evening I'm hunting Crow - some celestial highlights of Corvus as he wings his way towards a midnight rendezvous with the meridian.
 As my night vision slowly improves I struggle a bit to discern the outline, a geometric pattern of half a dozen 2nd-4th magnitude stars.

 The first stop is an eye-catching asterism known as the Stargate.
 Lying roughly a degree southwest of M104, there is a good chance you may have already stumbled upon it when looking for the Sombrero galaxy.
-One could probably sweep it up in a star hop by extending a line from Virginis and Spica westward about 12°, but I take the easy way out and key in the coordinates.
+One could probably sweep it up in a star hop by extending a line from k Virginis and Spica westward about 12°, but I take the easy way out and key in the coordinates.
 At times with a computerized mount you feel like Picard on the Enterprise, barking out the location and issuing a "make it so!" pronouncement.

 At low power in the 10" Newtonian it is delightful - a triangle of stars within a triangle, each having one of the triad much fainter than the other two.
 Not really seeing any color here but the arrangement is very cool.
 A little higher power makes it easier to see the fainter members of each of the dual triangles.
 So what the heck is a "stargate"?
 Well, near as I can tell, this is a reference to the spaceship portal used in the 80's sci-fi series Buck Rogers in the 25th Century.
 Hey - if the Greeks can fashion a crow from a trapezoid on a stilt then a "stargate" ain't half bad!